-As far in advance as possible
+As far in advance as possible please.

-We tend to offer splits, but can offer first calls on some work and guarantees on a very small number of shows depending on their scale and profile.
+We tend to offer splits but can offer first calls on some work and guarantees on a very small number of shows depending on their scale and profile.

-By email.
-Please introduce yourself and your work and tell us why you are interested in working with the LBT, how your work fits into our programme and what it offers our audiences.
+By email (programming@thelbt.org).
+Please introduce yourself and your work and tell us why you are interested in working with the Lawrence Batley Theatre, how your work fits into our programme and what it offers our audiences.
 Let us know when and where we can see your work and how we can find out more about what you do.
 There may be a delay in any response as we programme in batches.